 OUT PATIENT, DAY SURGERY

-This is the day that you have been preparing for.
+This is the day you have been preparing for.
 The actual day to say goodbye to your cloudy vision.
 The surgery is usually performed under topical (eye drop) anesthesia.
-Sometimes, cases are performed under monitored anesthesia care, or light sedation.
+Sometimes, cases are performed under monitored anesthesia care or light sedation.
 Less commonly, it is performed under general anesthesia.
 Cataract surgery is usually completed within half an hour, from start to finish.
-You will definitely spend more time getting yourself admitted and prepared for surgery, as well as, awaiting billing and discharge from the hospital.
+You will spend more time getting yourself admitted and prepared for surgery and awaiting billing and discharge from the hospital.

 After the surgery, you will be asked to begin your eye drops while awaiting final discharge.
-Once discharged, you will be asked to proceed to the clinic for an immediate post-op examination prior to your departure for your residence.
-Alternatively, immediate same day post-operative examination may be scheduled 1-2 days after the surgery.
+Once discharged, you will be asked to proceed to the clinic for an immediate post-op examination before your departure to your residence.
+Alternatively, an immediate same-day post-operative examination may be scheduled 1-2 days after the surgery.

 Our main job is over.
 It is your turn to follow the prescribed ophthalmic medications.
-You will be given written and digital prescriptions by our clinic.
-These eye drops are meant to minimize intraocular inflammation and prevent potential infection, in order to provide you with the best visual outcomes.
+Our clinic will give you written and digital prescriptions.
+These eye drops are meant to minimize intraocular inflammation and prevent potential infection, providing you with the best visual outcomes.

 POST-OPERATIVE DAY 2 ONWARDSAt least two days post-op